Applications now open for 2026 artist residencies!

-Each year The Kirkland Art Center partners with Folkist Space (formerly The Garret on the Green) to host week-long funded residencies for folk artists working in a wide variety of mediums.
+Each year The Kirkland Art Center partners with Folkist Space (formerly The Garret on the Green) to host funded residencies for visionary folk artists working in a wide variety of mediums.

 We look forward to seeing your work!